Search for leptoquark pair production decaying into $te^- \bar{t}e^+$ or $t\mu^- \bar{t}\mu^+$ in multi-lepton final states in $pp$ collisions at 13 TeV with the ATLAS detector: Event reconstruction and object identification

 To further suppress leptons from heavy-flavour hadron decays, misidentified jets, or photon conversions (collectively referred to as `non-prompt leptons'), lepton candidates are also required to be isolated in the tracker and in the calorimeter.
 A track-based lepton isolation criterion is defined by calculating the quantity $I_R = \sum \pt^{\textrm{trk}}$, where the scalar sum includes all tracks (excluding the lepton candidate itself) within the cone defined by $\Delta R<R_{\textrm{cut}}$ around the direction of the lepton.
 The value of $R_{\textrm{cut}}$ is the smaller of $r_{\textrm{min}}$ and $10~\gev/\pt^\ell$, where $r_{\textrm{min}}$ is set to 0.2 (0.3) for electron (muon) candidates and where $\pt^\ell$ is the lepton $\pt$.
 All lepton candidates must satisfy $I_R/\pt^\ell < 0.15$.
 Additionally, electrons (muons) are required to satisfy a calorimeter-based isolation criterion: the sum of the transverse energy within a cone of size $\Delta R=0.2$ around the lepton, after subtracting the contributions from pile-up and the energy deposit of the lepton itself, is required to be less than 20\% (30\%) of $\pt^\ell$.

 The selection criteria described above largely suppresses the contribution from non-prompt leptons.
 Additional requirements are applied in the \llSS and \lll categories to further suppress the main non-prompt lepton types.
 Non-prompt leptons from hadrons decays that contain bottom- and charm-quarks (denoted as `heavy-flavour (HF) non-prompt leptons') are further rejected using a boosted decision tree (BDT) discriminant, referred to as the non-prompt-lepton BDT~\cite{HIGG-2017-02}.
 This BDT discriminant is based on isolation and lifetime information associated with a jet reconstructed from tracks in the ID that matches the selected light lepton.
 Three exclusive working points (WPs) determined from the BDT score are used: \textit{Tight}, \textit{VeryTight}, and \textit{Tight-not-VeryTight}.
-These WPs allow to select prompt-like leptons with an efficiency for muons (electrons) that satisfy the calorimeter- and track-based isolation criteria of about 50\% (70\%) for $\pt \sim 20~\gev$ and reaches a plateau of 90\% at $\pt \sim 55\ (50) ~\gev$.
-The corresponding rejection factor\footnote{The rejection factor is defined as the reciprocal of the efficiency.} against muons (electrons) from the decay of $b$-hadrons ranges from 29 to 50 (6 to 18) depending on the \pt and $\eta$, after resolving ambiguities between overlapping reconstructed objects.
+The \textit{Tight} WP allows to select prompt-like leptons with an efficiency for muons (barrel/endcap electrons) that satisfy the calorimeter- and track-based isolation criteria of about 60\% (60/70\%) for $\pt \sim 20~\gev$ and reaches a plateau of 95\% (95/90\%) at $\pt \sim 40\ (40/65) ~\gev$.
+The prompt lepton efficiency of the \textit{VeryTight} WP for muons (barrel/endcap electrons) that satisfy the calorimeter- and track-based isolation criteria is about 55\% (55/60\%) for $\pt \sim 20~\gev$ and reaches a plateau of 90\% (85/83\%) at $\pt \sim 40\ (40/65) ~\gev$.
+The corresponding rejection factor\footnote{The rejection factor is defined as the reciprocal of the efficiency.} against muons (electrons) from the decay of $b$-hadrons ranges from 33 to 50 (20 to 50) for the \textit{Tight} WP, and from 50 to 100 (33 to 66) for the \textit{VeryTight} WP, depending on \pt and $\eta$, after resolving ambiguities between overlapping reconstructed objects.
 The latter allows to select non-prompt-like leptons and is part of the event selection of the control regions enriched in HF non-prompt lepton background, as described in Section~\ref{sec:background}.